• twitter-icon

 You Have To Furnish The Two Returns And Not To Furnish Only One

 “He got a notice that since the person is dead, how could the income tax return be filed?
-The Aadhaar number is mentioned while procuring the death certificate, while the income tax details to are linked with Aadhaar.”
+The Aadhaar number is mentioned while procuring the death certificate, while the income tax details are linked with Aadhaar.”

-This is the reason that the heir under the law along with the executor required to furnish the return.
+This is the reason that the heir under the law, along with the executor required to furnish the return.

 “My mother was registered as a legal heir through an online procedure executed on the income tax e-filing portal.
-It was rejected once and upon re-filing was accepted after a few weeks.”
+It was rejected once and, upon re-filing, was accepted after a few weeks.”
 Sood said.

-“Then a letter from the bank stating that the person has been a joint account holder with the deceased, serves as a nomination for a legal heir.”
-Patel said.
+“Then a letter from the bank stating that the person has been a joint account holder with the deceased serves as a nomination for a legal heir,” Patel said.

 Missing Return Filing

-“If there is no income in the name of the deceased then there is no need to file the return.
+“If there is no income in the name of the deceased, then there is no need to file the return.
 Even the return as an executor to the estate is not needed if all the assets have been transferred to the legal heir.
-However, sometimes shares aren’t transferred, bank accounts are not closed and estate is not transferred.
-That is when the second return needs to be filed for the estate of the deceased person,” said Patel.

-Also same as to that the left due on taxes should be paid by the legal heir of the deceased one.
-Also if any refunds are due on the name of the lost one then you are not supposed to close down the bank accounts of the same person.
-Especially if that person whose name is mentioned as the primary person in the books of income tax.
-Indeed if there is a common account with the legal heir then it should not be closed rapidly because of simple documentation along with the procedural concern.
+Also, the same applies to that the left due on taxes should be paid by the legal heir of the deceased person.
+Also, if any refunds are due in the name of the deceased person, then you are not supposed to close down the bank accounts of the same person.

 Disclaimer:- "All the information given is from credible and authentic resources and has been published after moderation.
 Any change in detail or information other than fact must be considered a human error.
 The blog we write is to provide updated information.
 You can raise any query on matters related to blog content.
 Also, note that we don’t provide any type of consultancy so we are sorry for being unable to reply to consultancy queries.
 Also, we do mention that our replies are solely on a practical basis and we advise you to cross verify with professional authorities for a fact check."